Skip to content

-Find specialty coffees from the Shevaroy Hills — Tamil Nadu's largest coffee-growing region, with diverse estates, experimental processing, and a profile distinct from Karnataka's mainstream origins.
+Find specialty coffees from the Shevaroy Hills — Tamil Nadu's largest coffee-growing region, with diverse estates, experimental processing, and a profile distinct from Karnataka's mainstream origins.49 in-stock coffees · Shevaroy Hills

 Tamil Nadu's most significant coffee origin — medium washed lots and a growing experimental processing scene.

 The Shevaroy Hills — also known as Shervarayan Hills — rise to 1,600 metres in Tamil Nadu's Salem district, forming one of South India's significant coffee-growing areas outside Karnataka.
-With 46 coffees across 15 roasters in the ICB catalogue, it's actually better represented than several Karnataka sub-regions.
+It is better represented in the ICB catalogue than several Karnataka sub-regions.
 The area is part of the Eastern Ghats range and has a distinct growing environment from the Western Ghats origins: different rainfall patterns, different soil composition, and a growing cluster of producers experimenting with processing.
 Despite its size, Shevaroy Hills remains relatively unknown in specialty circles — partially because many coffees are blended into generic Tamil Nadu lots rather than origin-labelled.

 Quick facts to anchor flavour expectations—pair with the coffees below.